sv3ndk/toy_web_vending_machine/README.md

 - a public VendingMachine API that exposes the item buying features, though actually delegates the execution to the two other WS instead.

-- a Bank WS, basically an idempotent container of coins and notes, able to provide change
+- a Bank WS, basically a container of coins and notes, able to provide change

 - a Stock WS, essentially a container of the sold items.

-This design is on purpose a bit too convoluted for the actual needs, just as an excuse to play around with error handling while coordinating state mutations into several WS.
+This design is on purpose a bit too convoluted for the actual needs.. err, there _are_ no needs actually, I
+just code around and play with error handling while coordinating state mutations into several WS.

 The state is just maintained as an in-memory instance for now so the thingy is neither scalable nor restartable nor anything.